 SIXTH STOP: Jose R. Gullas Halad Museum

-Thanks to Pierre, I have become more culturally inclined in terms of music; the interest to JRG Halad Museum.
-So, even though I’ve been JGR Halad Museum years ago, I invited Carlo to go around and listen to some Cebu classic singers like Vicente Rubi and Ben Zubiri.
+Thanks to Pierre, I have become more culturally inclined in terms of music; hence, my interest in JRG Halad Museum.
+So, even though I’ve been JGR Halad Museum years ago, I invited Carlo to go around and listen to some Cebu classical singers like Vicente Rubi and Ben Zubiri.

 SEVENTH STOP: Casa Gorordo

-If you want to know how rich people lived in Cebu way back the Spanish era, then Casa Gorordo is a must visit.
+If you want to know how rich people lived in Cebu way back in the Spanish era, then Casa Gorordo is a must-visit.
 Ideally located across RAFI building, the former archbishop’s house provided a great number of activities for visitors to enjoy – from skits to guided tours and food to enjoy.
-While Carlo enjoyed checking the different rooms inside the Casa Gorordo, I took time to marvel the sight of families and young people sitting on the front yard of the museum.
-How I wish we could have parks that cater these kinds of outdoor activities wherein people can enjoy each other’s company without alcoholic drinks or illegal activities needed.
+While Carlo enjoyed checking the different rooms inside the Casa Gorordo, I took time to marvel at the sight of families and young people sitting in the front yard of the museum.
+How I wish we could have parks that cater to these kinds of outdoor activities wherein people can enjoy each other’s company without alcoholic drinks or illegal activities needed.

 EIGHTH STOP: Museo Sugbo

 Walking to Museo Sugbo made me realize why Gabii sa Kabilin is done at night.
 Imagine the heat that the participants need to endure in hopping from one museum to another.
 As it was about midnight, Carlo and I decided that we’d end the tour at Museo Sugbo.
 Sadly, the scheduled activities were already done when we arrived.
 However, the galleries were still open so we took the opportunity to see the evolution of the Philippines from precolonial to the present.